thomasyang44/sko-tech-academy/docs/troubleshooting/troubleshooting.md

 ## 9. Logs : where do the different components log
 <a name="faq-190"></a>
 ??? note summary "Expand to view"
-    To access logs from your pods :
+    To access logs from your pods click on the pod name then select the log tab :

     ![oc console](./images/pod-logs.png)

+    It

     [Go to top of section](#faq-190) | [Go to top of page](#overview)